PatricNox/DatabaseSearcher/README.md

 ### Usage Scenarios (Real life Events)

 > A site got hacked, and I needed to see if there's backdoors inside the database!

+> I started a new job, it has a huge database archistructure and I use this tool to find where specific data is stored

 > I needed to see if, and where, my webapplication inserted correct data